 When you look at the base of the pattern formed in honeycomb smocking, you see the pleats will be spaced at the widest point of the end of the design.

 Upon closer examination of famous woodcuts and drawings, I noticed that the pattern is not always clearly uniform.
 Unfortunately, woodcuts and prints don’t always have the detail needed for a thorough assessment.
-When you look at paintings, there is no evidence of honeycomb smocking I have found.
-Generally, when you enlarge an image of a painting, there is evidence for top stitched patterns on tight pleat-work.
+There could always be a gathered stitch at the base of the embroidery changing the pattern, so no way to be sure.
+When you look at paintings, there is no clear evidence of honeycomb smocking I have found.
+Generally, when you enlarge an image of a painting, there is evidence for pattern darning or top stitched patterns on tight pleat-work or shirring.

-It could be that the honeycomb smocked style was a style worn by lower classes or Landskencht and ladies of the tross.
-Perhaps that is why there are no paintings showing details and no extant finds of honeycomb smocking in aprons and shirts.
+It could be that the honeycomb smocked style was a style worn by lower classes or Landsknecht and ladies of the tross.
+Perhaps that is why there are no clear paintings showing details and no extant finds of honeycomb smocking in aprons and shirts.
 Honeycomb smocking has a very elastic quality to it and could be useful in clothing worn by people that are performing more manual work outside.
+Simple pattern shirring also can be done in diamond patterns and could be the method used to create those repeating patterns seen in the woodcut aprons and shirts, it may still keep some elastic properties.
+I plan on to investigate this further for sure!

 Barich, K., & McNealy, M. (2015).
 Drei Schnittbücher: Three Austrian Master Tailor Books of the 16th Century.
 Nadel und Faden Press.
 Print.